MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/organization/New-SettingOverride.md

 This example creates a new setting override named Change OAB Generation.
 This override specifies a 2 hour OAB generation interval.
 Because the Server parameter is used, the override applies only to the specified server named Mailbox01.

-For more information, see the topic Change the offline address book generation schedule in Exchange 2016.
+For more information, see the topic Change the offline address book generation schedule (https://technet.microsoft.com/library/bb124719.aspx).

 ## PARAMETERS